When do Doctors Suggest Open Heart Surgery

-Verified By: Dr.Sukhvinder Singh - A Certified Cardiologist in India MBBS, MD, DM (Cardiology) Experience:10 + years He Provides Cardiologist Consultations through Online (TeleMedicine)
+Verified By: Dr.Sukhvinder Singh - A Certified Cardiologist in India MBBS, MD, DM (Cardiology) Experience:10 + years He Provides Cardiologist Consultations Online (TeleMedicine)

-Heart diseases are among the deadliest problems currently attacking the humankind.
-Open heart surgery, is one of the procedures followed to cure a particular abnormality or a condition of the heart.
 In India alone, around half a million heart surgeries are conducted annually to correct problems in adults as well as children.

 What is Open Heart Surgery?

-Open heart surgery is suggested depending upon the condition of the patient.
-The final call is the heart specialist or the cardiologist who takes the decision after examining the patient, reports of tests and scanning.
+The final call is the heart specialist or the cardiologist who decides after examining the patient, reports of tests, and scanning.

-In an open-heart surgery, the chest is cut opened for operating the heart or its surrounding arteries.
 More often, the cardiac surgeons opt to correct severe obstruction in the coronary arteries supplying blood to the heart (anginal heart disease or coronary artery disease).
-This procedure is called coronary artery bypass surgery (CABG)

 How Is Open Heart Surgery Carried Out?

-However, open heart surgeries can be complicated if the patient is suffering from complex defects requiring different possible approaches for either palliation or correction.
-Such complicated surgeries are carried out by the input of many experts.
 Irrespective of how good the pre-operative assessment has been, the anatomy of a heart is never really understood unless the surgeon gets to look at it.
-Hence, the course of the operation might change depending upon the intra-operative findings.

 When Is Open Heart Surgery Advised?